capiotsoftware/StreambaseMongoAdapter/README.md

 * Desiged to work with MongoDB Java driver Version 3.3.0

+#Changelogs
+* 0.7.3.1

+Fixed the "Update" / "Usert" crash that can happen if the operation fails.

 ## Build Instructions
 * This is an IntelliJ Project.
 Please use the same.
 * Open the pom.xml and update the <url> of SB76-local-repo to the streambase installation on your machine.